leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/editing.rst

 .. _bpy.ops.sculpt.set_pivot_position:

 Set Pivot
-   Like Object and Edit Mode, Sculpt Mode also has a :term:`pivot point`.
+   Like Object and Edit Mode, Sculpt Mode also has a :term:`Pivot Point`.
    This is because the basic move, scale, rotate transforms are also possible in Sculpt Mode.

    Origin